cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 - We have longer meetings on Sundays in which we review the work we have done and discuss what we completed within the week and what there is left to complete or do for the week which is coming up.
 This is also a chance to come together and ensure our code is consistent with each other.

 ### Implementation challenges
-One of the main challenges we had to overcome was actually the coordinated use of GitHub, which could sometimes prove confusing to use, which led to regular conflicts, failed pulls or pushes an,nd even an unexpected detached head at some point.
+One of the main challenges we had to overcome was actually the coordinated use of GitHub, which could sometimes prove confusing, which led to regular conflicts, failed pulls or pushes ,and even an unexpected "detached head state" at some point.
 This should improve with time as we get used to handle GitHub on a daily basis.

 A ClickUp workspace was set up for our group to help us organise our tasks, but it proved difficult to get everyone to use it consistently and communicate efficiently with everyone else.
 This was also probably due to the fact that we had different schedules and could not always be all present together at the same time for meetings.

 Besides, some of us fell sick (and still are!), which meant that others unexpectedly had to take care of their tasks alongside their owns.

 On the database side, out plan was initially to run a script (`clean_tables.py`) which would regularly automatically download the OBF CSV Products file from the Open Beauty Facts website, then clean it up, produce the products and ingredients table and created the Products DB from them...
-But when the certificate of their website expired, we had to find another solution, cha,nged our mind and worked from a downloaded backup CSV file.
-Maybe it would work again now, but in the meantime we moved on.
+But when the certificate of their website expired, we had to find another solution, changed our mind and worked from a downloaded backup CSV file.
+Maybe this data pipeline would work again now, but in the meantime we moved on.

 The RDBMS MySQL Workbench was also the source of some codec errors apparently linked to the fact that it was not originally meant to run on some operating systems.
 This problem was work around but never actually solved.